Digital Signal Processing (10003.2)

 Required IT skills

-Basic Programming Skills in Matlab.
+Basic Programming Skills in Matlab and use of Arduino.

 Students might consider purchasing refrence textbooks which can cost $100-$400, depending upon the condition of the book (new, used) and number of refrence books.